 Bishop Marcus Matthews

-Bishop Marcus Matthews is the current Executive Secretary of the Council of Bishops of The United Methodist Church (UMC), a position he has held since Sept.
-1, 2016.
-The Executive Secretary is charged with the day-to-day running of the Council of Bishops' office in Washington, D.C.
-He is also a member of the Council of Bishops Executive Committee.
+Bishop Matthews is a former Executive Secretary of the Council of Bishops of The United Methodist Church (UMC), a position he held from September 1, 2016 to August 2020.
 Previously, Bishop Matthews served as the Resident Bishop of the Baltimore-Washington Conference from 2012-2016.

 Education and Ordination